You may have a high temperature, feel tired, achy and shivery and have a headache.

-- Ask your parent or carer for some medicine to help lower your fever and help with the achiness.
+- Ask your parent or carer for some medicine to help lower your temperature and help with the achiness

 Should you go to school?

-Flu is very easy to spread.
-You can stop it spreading by staying away from large crowds.
-If you have flu, it is best that you stay at home and away from school so that you can rest and so you do not give it to your school friends and teachers.
+Flu spreads very easily.
+If you have flu, it is best that you stay at home and away from school, not only so that you can rest and recover but so you don’t give it to your school friends and teachers too.